-If you see the message "iPod is disabled connect to iTunes" on your iPod touch, you must have an experience of trying to unlock your iPod with a wrong passcode ten times in a row.
+If you see the message "iPod is disabled connect to iTunes" on your iPod touch, you must have experienced trying to unlock your iPod with the wrong passcode ten times in a row.

-As a measure to protect your data security, you need to enter a passcode or use a Touch ID/Face ID to unlock an iPhone, iPad, and iPod to access its data.
-However, if you enter a wrong passcode more than six times without stop, you will trigger a self-protection measure on your iDevice - the iPhone/iPad/iPod locks automatically and you will need to unlock the device again after a time interval.
+To protect your data security, you need to enter a passcode or use a Touch ID/Face ID to unlock an iPhone, iPad, and iPod to access its data.
+However, if you enter a wrong passcode more than six times without stopping, you will trigger a self-protection measure on your iDevice - the iPhone/iPad/iPod locks automatically, and you will need to unlock the device again after a time interval.

-After six to nine incorrect attempts, you will see messages "iPod is disabled try again in [number] minute".
-In such a situation, you still have a chance to unlock your iPod with the corret passcode.
+After six to nine incorrect attempts, you will see the message "iPod is disabled; try again in [number] minute."
+In such a situation, you still have a chance to unlock your iPod with the correct passcode.
 But after a tenth incorrect trial, you will finally get a completely disabled iPod.
-In a case like this, you can do nothing but resetting the device.
+In a case like this, you can do nothing but reset the iPod touch.

-Thus, if there is no chance for you to recall your iPod passcode or your device showing "iPod is disabled connect to iTunes", your only way out is to erase the device, which will remove all your iPod data and settings, including the passcode.
+Thus, if there is no chance for you to recall your iPod passcode or your device shows "iPod is disabled connect to iTunes," your only way out is to erase the device, which will remove all your iPod data and settings, including the passcode.
 Afterward, you will be able to set up your device and make it usable again.

-There are mainly three solutions to the issue 'iPod is disabled connect to iTunes'.
+There are three solutions to the issue: 'iPod is disabled connect to iTunes.'
 Carry out the way you like best to factory reset your device.

-To unlock a disabled iPod touch without passcode, a good choice is to use an iPhone unlock tool like EaseUS MobiUnlock.
-It helps to unlock/reset/erase a locked iPhone,iPad, or iPod without a passcode and can remove a 4-digit code, 6-digit code, Touch ID, or Face ID.
+To unlock an iPod touch without a passcode, a good choice is to use an iPhone unlock tool like EaseUS MobiUnlock.
+It helps to unlock/reset/erase a locked iPhone, iPad, or iPod without a passcode and can remove a 4-digit code, 6-digit code, Touch ID, or Face ID.

-Therefore, if your iPod is disabled and says "connect to iTunes", use this tool to factory reset your device and then you can set up and use your device again.
+Therefore, if your iPod is disabled and says "connect to iTunes," use this tool to factory reset the iPod touch without a password, and then you can set up and use your device again.

-To remove the passcode on a disabled iPod with EaseUS MobiUnlock:
+To fix the 'iPod disabled connect to iTunes' issue by removing the passcode on a disabled iPod with EaseUS MobiUnlock:

 Step 1.
 Connect your iPad, iPhone, or iPod touch to the PC and run EaseUS MobiUnlock.
 Select "Unlock Screen Passcode" from the main screen.